KobaKhit/one-click-hugo-cms/site/content/post/a-new-consciousness-by-deneb-travino.md

 ---
-title: A New Consciousness by Deneb Travino
+title: A New Consciousness by Deneb Treviño
 date: 2020-03-31T01:22:21.155Z
 description: 'Monterrey Hub, Mexico'
 ---